Lancia Ypsilon: Third generation (2011)

 The third generation was introduced at the Geneva Motor Show in 2011.

 The first drawings of Type 846 were developed in late 2006 and early 2007 by the Lancia Style Centre, directed by Alberto Dilillo, before the Fiat/Chrysler alliance.
 The final model included only a few changes from the original, especially in the grille that recalls the style of most Chrysler models, with horizontal slats replacing the two lobes with vertical slats.
-As of 2022, it is the sole model available in Lancia's range.
+From 2014 on, it was the sole model available in Lancia's range.

 The third series of Ypsilon adopted a five-door body with rear door handles recessed into the door's trailing edge.

 The third generation shares the Fiat Mini platform with the Fiat 500 and Panda.
 Production was moved to Fiat's Tychy plant, reaching 100,000 units per year at full capacity.
 The front suspension continued with independent wheel MacPherson struts at the front and the semi-independent torsion beam with a stabilizer bar at the rear.